0xi6r/0xi6r.github.io/project/src/blogs/macro-stealer.md

 title: "Macro Stealer Analysis"
 image: "images/blog/macro-stealer.png"
 date: "2026-01-11"
-excerpt: "Analysis of the "Micro Stealer" Infostealer: Anti-Analysis Features and HTTP-Based Exfiltration
+excerpt: "Analysis of the "Micro Stealer" Infostealer: Anti-Analysis Features and HTTP-Based Exfiltration"
 category: "Malware Analysis"
 ---
 An information stealer, is a category of malware that is explicitly designed to infiltrate a system and clandestinely collect specific sets of sensitive data.